-Throughout aquatics BIPOC (Black Indigenous People of Colour) communities are consistently precluded.
-These barriers are often entrenched and complex, this often leaves communities without the necessary education in water safety and drowning prevention.
-This issue has led to
+Throughout aquatics people of colour and ethnic minority communities are consistently precluded.
+These barriers are often entrenched and complex, which often leaves these communities without the necessary education in water safety and drowning prevention.
+Because of this, in England:

-1 in 4 children in the UK leaving primary school unable to swim*.
+1 in 4 children in leave primary school unable to swim.

 The Black Swimming Association (BSA) is a non-profit organisation set up to: